meehadjawwad/Premier-League-Analysis/README.md

 ## Aim of the Project

-The aim of the project was...
+The aim of the project was to:

+- Combine the results of the last five premier league seasons.
+- Analyse clubs' performances in regards to:
+	- Attack metrics
+	- Defence metrics
+	- Overall results
+- Generate an accumulated points table.
+- Identify clusters of clubs based on overall performance.

 ## Table of Contents